-Two years later, in August 2018, the same researchers lead another study published in the journal Medical Care: (3) This time they wanted to measure the burden of 15 chronic diseases on quality of life in people over 65 years old and what were the effects if the person suffered from more than one of these health challenges.
+In August 2018, the same researchers lead another study published in the journal Medical Care: (3) This time they wanted to measure the burden of 15 chronic diseases on quality of life in people over 65 years old and what were the effects if the person suffered from more than one of these health challenges.
 The worse quality of life was measured in people with depression and congestive heart failure.

 The link between cardiovascular disease and depression is much more complicated than treating depression and treating heart disease.
 Clinicians must look at the body holistically and investigate common and root causes to both issues.
 This is the suggestion of a March 2019 study from the Hannover Medical School in Germany (4).
 Of course at the Magaziner Center for Wellness we have made this connection in the more than 30 years of providing holistic medicine services.

 Here is what the researchers suggested:

 Major depression is the most common mental disorder and a leading cause of years lived with disability.
 In addition to the burden attributed to depressive symptoms and reduced daily life functioning, people with major depression are at increased risk of premature mortality, particularly due to cardiovascular diseases.

 Several studies point to a bi-directional relation between major depression and cardiovascular diseases, thereby indicating that both diseases may share common physiological pathways.